GOFS-lite/GOFS-lite/reference.md

 ```

 ### realtime_booking
 This dynamic query provides time/cost estimates and realtime_booking information for specific location.
+It can be used in situations where a provider expects to have more fine-grained or accurate booking information for a given trip, compared to what is available via other endpoints.

+For example, a provider may be able to give more accurate pricing information for a specific trip, compared to the broader rules-based pricing information available from `fares.json`.

 The request must have the the same query parameters as `wait_time`.
 The following fields are all attributes within the main "data" object for this query response.